Skip to main content

 Neurodiversity Research Collective: Workshop

-Mix lived experience with research and practice knowledge in this interactive workshop.
-Gain knowledge of concepts such as neurodiversity, neurodivergent, and neurotypical.
-Benefit from a session delivered at your location.
+Mix lived experience with research and practical knowledge.
+You’ll learn about key ideas such as neurodiversity, neurodivergent, and neurotypical.
+You can join a session delivered at your location.

 A group of students sitting outside on campus, laughing and chatting